adyen-examples/build-your-own-payments-integration-adyen/README.md

 export ADYEN_HMAC_KEY="HMACKEY"
 ```

-## Module 0 : Building a simple checkout page.
+## Module 0: Building a simple checkout page.

+**Briefing:**
+You're working as a full-stack developer for an E-commerce website that sells socks in the Netherlands.
+In fact, they sell the best socks at 10.99$ each.
+It's your job to accept credit card payments, iDeal and klarna payments.
+Project #SOCKS.

-### Summary :
+### Summary:

 In this module, we will build a functional checkout page that will allow us to collect the information we need to make a payment request to Adyen.

-We will be intentionally using an older version of the library and web components.
+We will be *intentionally* using an older version of the library and web components.

 * The Java V18 library (see `build.gradle`).
 * The adyen-web version 5.23.1 (see `layout.html`).

-### Steps to implement :
+### Guidelines

 1. Prepare your backend to receive the `CreateCheckoutSessionRequest` and return the `CreateCheckoutSessionResponse`.
     * In `CheckoutResource.java`, build a valid sessions request based on the information you have collected from the client-side.
         * You will need to set the return URL.
 We expect something of the format "http://localhost:8080/redirect?orderRef=orderRef" (or equivalent).
           * The amount can be hard coded on the server side, for simplicity's sake.
 In a real scenario, they would come from your database.
         * The `applicationProperty` object contains useful information like your Merchant Account.
+        * Make sure that your request contain an idempotency key. // ?
 2. Prepare your backend to receive the necessary webhook that will be triggered after the payment is completed.
     * In `Webhookresource.java`, build the logic to handle the `NotificationRequest` incoming, and print some useful information on the screen
         * Validate the `hmacKey`, you can use the `this.applicationProperty.getHmacKey()` helper function